 Perhaps each American, new and old, needs to realize that the words of our Pledge of Allegiance are the very beginning of our strengths, and have given our soldiers courage and strength to fight those who would take our freedoms and lives away.
 The very men and women who protect the freedoms which all Americans enjoy do not take the words "under God" as just words.
 It is a reminder to them, and to us, that we as a nation are building and maintaining our country as God wills.
 God's will... good will... good will towards men.
 These are the ideals which helped to unite us as a nation, and to give us the strength to face oppression.
 Why should these, our greatest qualities, be questioned by those of other faiths?

 America was founded by Christians, "One nation, under God", which is self-evident within our Declaration of Independence, "all men are created equal, that they are endowed by their Creator (meaning divine creator, or God) with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness."
 We have recognized that some Americans will not be Christian.
 We opened our arms to all religions, and people from all nations.
 We did nothing in impede their ability to honor their religion in the fashion that they are accustomed.
 So, why do they feel the need to change the very Christian foundation that our nation was founded by - the very faith that accepted them with open arms?
 So many non-Christians are trying to get the word God removed from all things American.
 However, without Christianity, would we have the great and honorable United States of America that we have today?
 With so many of the worse empires and nations of the world being of atheist origins, I argue that we definitely would not.

 Equal rights for everyone was one of our great achievements, as these base "natural born rights" were considered divine rights which were above the laws of men, and especially the crown of England.
 So, why are we suddenly trying to provide unequal treatment for the very reasons that we sought equality for?
 Why should government provide special treatment for anyone due to race, religion, or gender?
 Special compensation for these attributes will only segregate the equality that we fought so hard to realize, and will build animosity amongst Americans because of the unequal treatment that they see others receiving.

 We welcomed our borders to those who truly wanted to become a part of our nation.
-Millions of oppressed persons came to our country, became Americans, and have been contributing members to our nation's economy.
+Millions of oppressed persons came to our country, became Americans, and have now become contributing members to our nation's economy.
 However, what about those who are stealing from the rest of us?
 Thousands of illegal aliens sneak across our borders so that they can earn non-taxable wages, and send them back across the border to their families.
 They buy forged documents so that they can vote, or vote illegally due to bureaucratic loopholes within their states.
 This means that foreign nationals are influencing our government, which goes against the very intent of our Constitution and Bill of Rights, where citizenship is a precursor to American rights.